Whiteness studies: White shift

 White racial shift or decline, which has been abbreviated to the phrase whiteshift, and its intersection or connectedness to whiteness, has been a source of study and academic research within the field of whiteness studies.
 In relation to demographic decline of white people, the phenomenon has been analyzed as producing "a formal re-articulation of whiteness as a social category" in relation to fear-based politics with the US.
 Academic Vron Ware has examined this fear-based element in the sociology of resentment, and its intersection with class and whiteness.
 Ware analyzed how white decline, and its portrayal in British media, facilitated a victim or grievance culture, particularly among white British working-class communities.

 Political scientist Charles King has proposed that, in the context of the numerical decline of white Americans, whiteness is progressively revealed to be driven by social power, rather than biology.

 White socialization

 White socialization or white-ethnic socialization is an emerging area of research in whiteness studies.
 Scholar Julia Carmen Rodil has analyzed the role that non-Hispanic white parents play in the racial socialization of white children, arguing that colorblindness as an ideology in upbringing leads to unchecked racism.
-Critical race theorist Daniel J. Gil De Lamadrid contends that white people are socialized to perceive race as a zero-sum game and a black-white binary and this informs the beliefs in reverse racism and prejudice plus power.
+Research suggests that white people are socialized to perceive race as a zero-sum game and a black-white binary and this informs the beliefs in reverse racism and prejudice plus power.
+For white youth, parents play a role in conversations around race and racism and this influences racial perceptions and biases into adulthood.
 Social media has also been found to play a role in the racial socialization of white adolescents.